-Channing Tatum's version of Remy LeBeau in Gambit is expected to have his traditional thick Cajun accent – which the actor claims he can do thanks to his father being from New Orleans - and there's no reason to believe that they will be changing the hero's traditional power set that comes courtesy of his mutation.
+Channing Tatum's version of Remy LeBeau in Gambit is expected to have his traditional thick Cajun accent -- which the actor claims he can do thanks to his father being from New Orleans - and there's no reason to believe that they will be changing the hero's traditional power set that comes courtesy of his mutation.
 His primary ability is that he can connect to and channel kinetic energy, and can subsequently use this to charge individual objects.
 He is particularly known for "charging" playing cards and throwing them around as explosives.
 Additionally, he is a skilled and acrobatic fighter who uses a bo staff as his primary weapon.

 Bella Donna Boudreaux and Remy LeBeau first met when they were just eight years old, and for the longest time had no clue that they were star-crossed - being from the Assassins' Guild and the Thieves' Guild, respectively.
-As mentioned earlier, that friendship is eventually transformed when the two are arranged to be married – though it's a romance that ultimately has many tragic events occur.
+As mentioned earlier, that friendship is eventually transformed when the two are arranged to be married -- though it's a romance that ultimately leads to many tragic events.

 Seen pictured above, actress Lea Seydoux will be playing the Gambit heroine, having first been rumored for the role back in July of 2015.
 According to reports, her closest competition for the role came from Mission: Impossible - Rogue Nation's Rebecca Ferguson, and Mad Max: Fury Road's Abbey Lee, but obviously she was able to beat both of them out and get the role.
-Given the French actress' country of origin, it's expected that she will do just fine with a Cajun accent in Gambit, and her action experience in both Mission: Impossible – Ghost Protocol and Spectre should serve her well also.
+Given the French actress' country of origin, it's expected that she will do just fine with a Cajun accent in Gambit, and her action experience in both Mission: Impossible -- Ghost Protocol and Spectre should serve her well also.